Singaporeans vote for new Government amid coronavirus pandemic | Politics

 Singaporeans vote for new Government amid coronavirus pandemic

 Singaporeans donning face masks and gloves voted on Friday in a general election that is expected to return the ruling party once again to power but the result could be a test for Prime Minister Lee Hsien Loong's handling of the economy during the COVID-19 crisis.
-The voting began at 8 am and was expected to end at 8 pm.
-However, the election commission extended the voting hours by 2 hours to allow the voters to cast their votes.
-The counting of votes is expected to begin late at night.
+The voting began at 8 am, with a special time-slot set aside for senior citizens aged 65 and above.
+All 1,100 polling stations across the island have closed after a two-hour extension in the voting time.
+Polls were initially scheduled to close at 8 pm, but following long queues at polling stations in the evening, the Elections Department (ELD) extended the voting time by two hours to 10 pm "to ensure that all voters who had turned up would be able to cast their vote".

-"In exercise of his powers under section 39(3) of the Parliamentary Elections Act, the Returning Officer has extended the polling hours of polling stations in Singapore except polling stations in SHN (stay-home notice) designated facilities," Singapore's Elections Department (ELD) said on Friday.
-"These polling stations will remain open until 10 pm so that voters can cast their votes," Channel News Asia quoted the ELD as saying.

-While the queue situation across most polling stations has improved, a small number continue to see long queues.
-This extension in hours will allow enough time for all voters to cast their votes, the ELD said.
-"ELD seeks the understanding and cooperation of all voters, as we seek to clear the long queues at a small number of stations, while ensuring safe voting for all voters," it said.

 Lee's People's Action Party has won every election since the late 1950s.
 When the party's share of the vote dipped to about 60 per cent in 2011, which was considered an upset.
 The ruling party is expected to win comfortably in the election but the 68-year-old Lee's handling of the coronavirus crisis could decide the vote share this election.
 The main opposition Workers' Party is likely to pose the stiffest challenge.